 If the complaint is unresolved, then the person making the complaint is advised of their rights under Section 23 of the Education reform Act to make a complaint.
 The Governing Body will consider the complaint, after which, if necessary the LA will become involved.
 School will inform parents/carers of the local authority’s commissioned independent disagreement resolution service.
 Details can also be found in the Local Offer.

-Related policies: Admissions, Accessibility Plan, Annual SEND Report, Anti bullying Policy, Looked After Children, Medicines in School, Safeguarding, Teaching and Learning.
+Related policies: Admissions, Accessibility Plan, Annual SEN Report, Anti-bullying Policy, Looked After Children, Medicines in School, Safeguarding, Teaching and Learning, Transition.